You are here:

 Scoliosis is a musculoskeletal disorder in which there is a sideways curvature of the spine, or backbone.
 The bones that make up the spine are called vertebrae.
 Some people who have scoliosis require treatment.
 Other people, who have milder curves, may need to visit their doctor for periodic observation only.

-People of all ages can have scoliosis, but this booklet focuses on children and adolescents.
+People of all ages can have scoliosis, but this publication focuses on children and adolescents.
 Adolescent idiopathic scoliosis (scoliosis of unknown cause) is the most common type and typically occurs after the age of 10.
 Girls are more likely than boys to have this type of scoliosis.
 Because scoliosis can run in families, a child who has a parent, brother, or sister with idiopathic scoliosis should be checked regularly for scoliosis by the family doctor.

 In most cases, the cause of scoliosis is unknown; this is called idiopathic scoliosis.
 Before concluding that a person has idiopathic scoliosis, the doctor looks for other possible causes, such as injury or infection.
 Causes of curves are classified as either nonstructural or structural.